readthedocs/tutorial-template/docs/source/math/trendEstimation.md

 *Restricted Maximum Likelihood* (REML) estimate.

-The computations rely on the so-called ``thin'' or ``economical'' QR decomposition of the transformed trend matrix $\LInv{\mathbf{F}}$
+The computations rely on the so-called "thin" or "economical" QR decomposition of the transformed trend matrix $\LInv{\mathbf{F}}$

 $$